rocketpowerkille/Tare/README.md

 ## Testing and acceptance

-Local verification on 2026-09-13 passed 178 core tests, 11 web tests, 12 CRE tests, both Graph mapping builds, CRE WASM compilation, and Chrome regressions across all four routes at widths from 320px to 1440px.
-The runtime was Node 24.13.0 and Bun 1.4.2.
-Docker-based Graph Node and Foundry tests were not rerun in that pass.
+Application verification for this documentation refresh (2026-09-13, Node 24.13.0) passed 211 core tests, 12 web tests and Chrome regressions across all four routes at widths from 320px to 1440px.
+These include Recipe response parsing, citation/page validation, session setup and terminal token extraction, documentation links/anchors, and the HTTP/tool inventories.
-See [CI](.github/workflows/ci.yml) for the separate suite commands.
+Test counts describe that run, not a fixed product capability.
+An earlier same-day pass recorded 12 CRE tests, both Graph mapping builds and CRE WASM compilation.
+Those separate suites, Docker Graph Node and Foundry were not rerun by this documentation verification.
+See [CI](.github/workflows/ci.yml) for commands.

 Tests exercise malformed input, source disagreement, incomplete evidence, replay, authentication, exact unit display, and